Jeremy Pena Player Props: Astros vs. Twins

-After going 0-for-5 in his most recent game, Jeremy Pena and the Houston Astros face the Minnesota Twins (who will start Joe Ryan) at 2:10 PM ET on Saturday.
+After going 1-for-4 with a home run and two RBI in his last game, Jeremy Pena and the Houston Astros face the Minnesota Twins (who will hand the ball to Tyler Mahle) at 2:10 PM ET on Sunday.

-He is looking to bounce back following he struck out four times in his last game against the Twins.
+He hit a home run while going 1-for-4 in his last game against the Twins.

 Jeremy Pena Game Info & Props vs. the Twins